Barcelona School of Economics

+The Barcelona School of Economics (BSE) is an institute for research and graduate education in economics, finance, data science, and the social sciences located in Barcelona, Spain.
+It was founded as a partnership among four academic units: Universitat Pompeu Fabra (UPF) and Universitat Autònoma de Barcelona (UAB), together with the Center for Research in International Economics (CREI) and Institute for Economic Analysis (IAE-CSIC).
+In research-based rankings, BSE is widely recognized as one of the world's leading economics institutions, while UPF is ranked among the top departments in Europe in Economics & Econometrics.
+BSE was founded in 2006 by economist and microeconomic theorist Andreu Mas-Colell.

+BSE offers master's programs and is part of a wider doctoral training community through two Economics PhD programs co-organized with UPF and UAB, respectively.
+Master's degrees are awarded by the respective universities; the largest program, the master's degree in economics, is awarded by Universitat Pompeu Fabra.

 The BSE Summer Forum is a major annual conference where economists present their latest work across dozens of topics in Economics research.

 The Calvó-Armengol International Prize is awarded every two years by BSE and the Government of Andorra to a researcher in Economics or social sciences who is not older than 40 years old for significant contributions to the theory and comprehension of the mechanisms of social interaction.

+In addition to two economics PhD programs through UPF and UAB, BSE's educational offerings include master's degrees, summer schools, executive education courses, and in-company training.
 The Barcelona School of Economics is accredited by the Catalan University Quality Assurance Agency (AQU).

-BSE's education programs includes Master's degrees as well as summer schools, executive education courses, and in-company training.

 History

 Established as the Barcelona Graduate School of Economics (Barcelona GSE), the institution was legally recognized by the Government of Catalonia in October 2006 as a foundation dedicated to higher education.

 The School was created with the objective to foster scientific cooperation between four existing academic and research units in Barcelona: